Types of Braces

 • Improving proper chewing and digestion of food

-Orthodontic treatment is an investment in your child’s future.
-During your complimentary consultation, Dr. Diana and Dr. Neil will be happy to discuss the benefits of treatment as well as the risks of putting it off.
-Although adults can successfully complete orthodontic treatment, a teen’s jaws, and teeth can respond quicker to orthodontic treatment, shortening their total treatment time.
+Orthodontic treatment is an investment in your child's future.
+During your free consultation, Dr. Diana and Dr. Neil will be happy to discuss the benefits of treatment as well as the risks of putting it off.

-Braces For Adults
+Braces for Adults

 It's Never Too Late for a Confident Smile